ucdavis/CssExtractor.MSBuild/README.md

 </ItemGroup>
 ```

-You can also customize files to include/exclude and output location:
+You can also customize files to include/exclude and customize the output location:

 ```xml
 <PropertyGroup>